 Historically, Acts of God have been linked to natural disasters such as floods and earthquakes.
-It could be argued that the phrase should be limited to such "one off" events which "involved no human agency": Transco plc v Stockport Metropolitan Borough Council [2003] UKHL 61 at paragraph 59 (Lord Hobhouse).
+It could be argued that the phrase should be limited to such "one off" events which "involved no human agency": Transco plc v Stockport Metropolitan Borough Council [2003] UKHL 61 at [59] (Lord Hobhouse).
 On balance, however, it seems to us that pandemics are really a natural disaster occurring on a microscopic rather than meteorological or geological plane (see the ten plagues of Egypt) and may be within the natural meaning of the phrase, subject to the particular terms of the contract.
+We note that this argument is consistent with the decision of the US District Court in the Southern District of New York on 16 December 2020 in JN Contemporary Art LLC v Phillips Auctioneers LLC (No. 20-CV-4370) which held that "it cannot seriously be disputed that the COVID-19 pandemic is a natural disaster" for the purposes of a force majeure clause in an auction agreement that referred expressly to "natural disasters".

-• The language of "force majeure" itself can sometimes be used in the clause to define and describe the relevant event triggering the clause: see, e.g., clause 5(b) of the

-ISDA Master Agreement 2002.
+- The language of "force majeure" itself can sometimes be used in the clause to define and describe the relevant event triggering the clause: see, e.g., clause 5(b) of the ISDA Master Agreement 2002.
 This is wider that the language of "Act of God" because it can extend to human interventions.
-However, its precise scope will depend on the wider language of the clause and the context in which the contract was concluded: see Lebeaupin v Richard Crispin & Co [1920] 2 KB 714, 719-720 (McCardie J).

-• While the PLC long form force majeure clause deals with "epidemics and pandemics", which almost certainly covers COVID-19, many force majeure clauses still do not mention diseases, epidemics or pandemics.
+However, its precise scope will depend on the wider language of the clause and the context in which the contract was concluded: see Lebeaupin v Richard Crispin & Co [1920] 2 KB 714, 719-720 (McCardie J). - While the PLC long form force majeure clause deals with "epidemics and pandemics", which almost certainly covers COVID-19, many force majeure clauses still do not mention diseases, epidemics or pandemics.
 This is, of course, likely to change in future contracts.